qlOvQlp/FLYIN/README.md

 # FLYIN
-finetune like your intuition: improved finetuning of CLIP with hierarchical labels for image classification. code will release soon.
+finetune like your intuition: improved finetuning of CLIP with hierarchical labels for image classification.<br><br>
+code will release soon.